India IP Ecosystem: Growth, Innovation & Patent Trends

 Emerging Technology Patents

-The Indian government has launched a number of programs to increase the nation's understanding of intellectual property, such as offering financial assistance for the filing of foreign patents, spreading awareness of IPR, and offering help desk services related to IPR.
-The percentage of emerging technology patents registered in India has been expanding rapidly; in 2022, it will account for 72.9% of all technology patents submitted, up from 48% in 2010.
+The Indian government has launched a number of programs to increase the nation’s understanding of intellectual property, such as offering financial assistance for the filing of foreign patents, spreading awareness of IPR, and offering help desk services related to IPR.
+The percentage of emerging technology patents registered in India has been expanding rapidly; as of 2022, emerging technology patents accounted for 72.9% of all technology patents submitted in India, up from 48% in 2010, and this share has continued to rise with strong growth in AI, digital communication, semiconductors, and green technology filings through 2024.

 India works to create an atmosphere that promotes technological and economic advancement through its laws pertaining to intellectual property (IP).
 The nation ratified the Trade Related Aspects of Intellectual Property Rights (TRIPS) agreement in 1994, which established the minimal requirements for IP rights among WTO participants.